dg-services/ioBroker.smartgarden/README.md

 Now put in your credentials and your application key in the adapter config, start the adapter and have fun !!!

-!!
-Your credentials and application key will keept in your setup, they will not be transvered to any other website beside to login with the gardena api. !!
+Your credentials and application key will be keept in your setup, they will never be transvered to any other website beside to login with the gardena api.

 ## Changelog